How to Contact Uber for Help: Uber Customer Service

 6 Ways How to Contact Uber Customer Service

-While your closest Uber Hub may be closed right now, there are still plenty of opportunities to reach out to Uber online and via the app.
-Take a look below at all the options available to you!
+If your closest Uber Hub isn’t convenient, there are plenty of opportunities to reach out to Uber online and via the app.

 How to Contact Uber Customer Service